Domaman202/AE2AOFE/documentation.md

     default = {7, 7, 7}

    Control controller structure size limits.
    You have any questions about this?

 ## Other

 1. ### DisableChannels

    default = false

    Disable all channels logic.
 If true amount of used channels is always 0.

+# Changelog

+#### 8.1

+Added: Added CellExplosionResistance, PortableCellExplosionResistance, ItemsPerByte and MbPerByte